0x416c616e/portfolio/README.md

 **Tech quotes**: a project that randomly displays tech quotes from famous people in tech.
 Written in JavaScript.
 [Link](https://github.com/0x416c616e/techquotes)

+**ClearClipboard**: a browser add-on that clears your clipboard.
+Useful when you're copying and pasting something you only need to use for a little while and don't want to accidentally paste later.
+[Link](https://github.com/0x416c616e/clearclipboard)

 **Saint Louis Software website**: a static website with basic information about who I am, what my education is, and what I can do.
 Made with HTML, CSS, JavaScript, Bootstrap, etc. Primarily a front-end development project.
 [Link](https://github.com/saintlouissoftware/saintlouissoftware)

 **Various Wordpress websites**: I've made sites with Wordpress, a popular LAMP-based content management system.
 Examples: Hello Life Skills and Smart Financial Research.
 [Link1](https://hellolifeskills.com/) [Link2](https://smartfinancialresearch.com/)